developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/usingptt/index.md

 Learn more [about KeyEvents](https://developer.android.com/reference/android/view/KeyEvent)

-Event objects are generated from the RKES using the following data:
+Event objects are generated from RKES using the following data:

 #### Key Code